ataylor89/assembly/helloworld/README.md

 adr | The address instruction.
 It moves an address into a register. svc | Supervised call (or syscall).
 A system call is an operating system procedure, like write or exit.
-Symbol table | A table that stores information about symbols
+Symbol table | A table that stores information about symbols Register | A storage device within the CPU

 ## Explaining the code, line by line